 Although wheat bread is a staple in many people’s diets, it may simply be replaced with more nutritious and healthier alternatives.
 This adjustment should not be difficult with the correct resources, however, it may take longer at the beginning.
 The preceding list is a nice place to begin.
 Find something you like to eat that matches your lifestyle.

-The bulk of today’s bread, on the other hand, is manufactured from refined wheat, which has been stripped of the majority of its fibre and nutrients.
+The bulk of today’s bread, on the other hand, is manufactured from refined wheat, which has been stripped of the majority of its fiber and nutrients.
 It may also induce a significant rise in blood sugar, leading to an increase in calorie consumption.